 Under that, let's put the C major scale.

-We can then add a list of all the chord for all the degrees of the major scale.
-From the Ist degree to the VIIth degree. that's major minor minor major major minor diminished.
+We can then add a list of all the chords for all the degrees of the major scale.
+From the Ist degree to the VIIth degree. that's Major, minor, minor, Major, Major, minor and diminished.

 So the first degree of the C major scale is a C major chord, the IInd degree would be a D minor chord, the IIIrd degree would be a E minor chord, etc..

 This gives you all the chords you can use within this C major scale.

 If you use another major scale, you can replace these notes by the notes of you scale, so it would be all in the tonality you're using.
 The type of chords for each degree won't change.